Why is some honey runny, and some honey solid?

 At Mountain Valley Honey, a common question we get asked is “why is some honey in liquid form, and others more solid?”
 In this month’s blog post, owner and master beekeeper, Murray Elwood will give you the answer.

-Crystallization (or setting) is a natural process for almost all raw honeys.
+Crystallization (or settling) is a natural process for almost all raw honeys.
 It shows the honey hasn’t been over-filtered or processed, as crystallization occurs when honey contains minute particles of pollen and wax.

 Why does honey crystalize?